derivexyz/v1-core/docs/contracts/optionmarket.md

 - `trade`: The trade parameters.

 ### Function `liquidatePosition(uint256 positionId, address rewardBeneficiary) external`

+Allows you to liquidate an underwater position

+#### Parameters:

+- `positionId`: the position to be liquidated

+- `rewardBeneficiary`: the address to receive quote/base

 ### Function `_routeLPFundsOnOpen(struct OptionMarket.TradeParameters trade, uint256 totalCost, uint256 feePortion) internal`